 One thing that can be super annoying when doing FODMAP groceries, is the price of some of the products!
-One of the products that stand out the most for me in this category is wraps.
+When you have Irritable Bowel Syndrome (IBS) groceries are usually already a bit more expensive.
+But one of the products that stand out the most for me in this category is wraps.
 If you want to buy some low FODMAP wraps, you basically have to buy gluten-free ones.
 Well, I don’t know about other countries, but here in the Netherlands they actually charge you 3 euros for 2 wraps!
 It’s maddening!
 We can do better than that!
 So, today I share a recipe for homemade glutenfree FODMAP wraps!

 Making a wrap is as easy as making a crepe or dutch pancake.
 And to be honest, it’s not much different at all.
-Pick your flour, add water (instead of milk for pancakes) and a pinch of salt.
+Pick your flour, add water (instead of the milk for pancakes), eggs, a little bit of oil and a pinch of salt.
 Mix it all, bake and you’re done!
 Easy!
 If you do want to eat dutch pancakes, have a look at my buckwheat pancakes recipe!

 Do keep an eye out for brands of buckwheat that have a gluten-free logo on it, often buckwheat is contaminated with wheat during production!